It is possible to install or update Studio or Robot using the command line, provided you have the UiPath Studio Windows installer (

 For installations on Windows Server machines (that enable concurrent execution - HD Robots), you must provide paths that are specific to each user.
 Using the same shared folder for all users in HD environments is not supported.

 It is possible to use environment variables such as

-If your user is part of an active directory, it is recommended that you use the domain in the folder structure too, such as
+If your user is an Active Directory domain account, it is recommended that you specify the domain name in the folder structure too, such as

 Enables you to add custom NuGet activities feeds for Studio and/or Robot.
 This command only adds or updates the existing list of feeds.